marcelocorreia/gobuilder/README.md

 ##About Turtle
 Turtle is a build and deployment helper tool where goodies will be implemented in a turtle pace.
 It is trying to bring some of the concepts from Maven to other platforms and help when possible.
 Not too ambitious just filling a gap on BAU operations.
+The name Turtle was picked as the previous name was already taken and the lack of creativity at 3am, make me pick up the first cool animal picture I could find by browsing any random stuff.
 ### TL;DR
 #### Turtle in a nutshell
 - [x] Helper tool writen in go to make devs and devops life easier.